India and the Geopolitics of the Indian Ocean

 There is no threat of India being invaded by countries in Central Asia.
 But there are long historical and cultural ties.
 Central Asia is now a contested region between Russia and China.
 If Russian influence weakens, there may be an opportunity for India as ethnic groups and countries in the region look to India as a “neutral” ally.
 Another source of Indo-Chinese rivalry.
 This would be an interesting reversal of Mackinder’s Heartland theory.

 Iran is another possible ally.
-There is a long relationship between India and Iran.
+There is a long historical relationship between India and Iran.
 Persian was the court language for many centuries in India.
 Persian art and culture were combined with Indian culture.
 Ties between Iran and India may depend on what type of government Iran has in the future.
 Shi’ite Iran may be wary of a Sunni, increasingly Islamist Pakistan.
 Less likely but possible, Iran in the future might be an ally of India in Central Asia and in projecting naval power in the western Indian Ocean.

 So it lines up like this.
 India, Russia, possibly Vietnam against China and Pakistan.
 Other possible allies are counties on the littoral of the Indian Ocean or in the South China Sea who are afraid of China’s naval power.
 Further afield, countries in Central Asia and Iran are at least areas of possible Indian influence.